PSI-20: Annual Returns

 The following table shows the annual development of the PSI-20 since 1992.

 Rules

-It is worth noting that the number of constituents of the index (20) is below the generally accepted minimum sample size of 30 required to reach statistical significance.
+The number of constituents of the index (20) is below the generally accepted minimum sample size of 30 required to reach statistical significance.

 Selection

 Annual review

 Prior to a change in the index rules in July 2007, the PSI-20 composition was reviewed twice a year in January and July.
 In a move to increase the stability of the index, the review frequency was at this time switched to annually, commencing on the first trading day of March 2008 (in line with the BEL20 and AEX).
 Responsibility for the rules and composition of the index rests with an independent PSI Steering Committee, which publishes any decisions a minimum of one month before they become effective.

 From the March 2008 reshuffle onwards, prospective PSI-20 companies are required to possess a "trading velocity" (the fraction of the company's free float shares which have changed hands over the previous calendar year) of at least 10% so as to safeguard the liquidity of the index.
 All listings on the stock exchange which satisfy this criterion are ranked by the total value (in Euros) of shares traded in the previous year (thus taking both market cap and liquidity into consideration), and this classification is used to choose the index's constituents.
 Any existing constituent which falls below 22nd place in the ranking is automatically removed from the index, and any non-constituent which rises above 18th place is added to the index.
 If existing constituents occupy positions 21 and/or 22, they stay in the PSI-20 provided no non-constituents have risen above 18th position to replace them.
 Likewise, non-constituents holding positions 19 and/or 20 are not promoted unless a slot in the index is freed up by a constituent falling below 22nd place.